 The first step in a casual vacancy count is to isolate those ballot papers that contributed to the election of the vacating MLA.
-Where the vacating MLA was elected with a quota of votes on first preferences, the MLA's ballot papers will have finished the scrutiny allotted to other candidates or will have been set aside as exhausted.
+Some of those ballot papers will have finished the scrutiny still allotted to the vacating MLA.
+These ballot papers will be subdivided according to the count at which they were received by the vacating MLA.
+Other ballot papers, those received by the vacating MLA at the count at which he or she exceeded the quota to be elected, will have been transferred to other candidates as the vacating MLA's "surplus".
+These ballot papers will have finished the scrutiny allotted to other candidates or will have been set aside as exhausted.
 These various groups of ballot papers will be identified by the computer program.

 The second step is to distribute the ballot papers of the vacating MLA to those candidates who have indicated they wish to contest the vacancy, according to the first available preference on each ballot paper.
-For example, a ballot paper that was marked "1-Vacating MLA, 2-Blue", would be counted to "Blue" (if "Blue" is contesting the vacancy).
+For example, a ballot paper that was marked "1-Blue, 2-Vacating MLA", would be counted to "Blue" (if "Blue" is contesting the vacancy).
 Similarly, a ballot paper that was marked "1-Vacating MLA, 2-Black, 3-Blue", would be counted to "Blue" (if "Blue" is contesting the vacancy but "Black" is not).